 What to See and Do in Bouddi National Park

-The Bouddi National Park coastal walk is home to one of the last temperate rainforests of the NSW Central Coast and is an ideal place to view wildflowers, spot a plentiful birdlife and go whale watching in season.
-There are also some camping spots at Putty Beach and Little Beach.
+On this walk, you will get a taste of one of the last temperate rainforests of the NSW Central Coast.
+It’s an ideal place to view wildflowers, spot a plentiful birdlife and go whale watching in season.

 The Bouddi National Park’s most prominent feature is its beautiful rock formations.